hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * Frederic Passeron gets assigned a studentid "student397" for workshop "API101".

+  H﻿ere are the details of the participant info when registered to a given workshop.

 ![Customers Table from Frontend DB server](/img/howto-wod-3.png "Customers Table from Frontend DB server")

-H﻿ere are the details of the participant info when registered to a given workshop.

-2﻿.A first email is sent to participant from the frontend server welcoming him to the workshop and informing him the deployment is ongoing and that a second email show be recieved shortly providing him with the necessary infos to logon  to the workshop environment.
+2﻿.
+An initial email is sent to participants from the frontend server welcoming them to the workshop and informing them that the deployment is ongoing and that a second email will arrive shortly provding the necessary information required to log onto the workshop environment.

-3﻿.The frontend server at the same time sends the necessary orders through a procmail API to the backend server.
-The mail sent to the backend server contains the following details :
+3﻿.
+At the same time, the frontend server sends the necessary orders through a procmail API to the backend server.
+The mail sent to the backend server contains the following details:

 * Action Type ( CREATE, CLEANUP, RESET)
 * W﻿orkshop ID
 * S﻿tudent ID

-4﻿.The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the managementof the workshops.
+4﻿.
+The Backend Server recieves the order and processes it by  parsing the email recieved using the procmail API. the procmail API automates the managementof the workshops.

 Like any API, it uses verbs to perform tasks.